c33howard/signalk-to-batch-format/README.md

 The configuration consists of the following parameters:

-- __Sources__: If this is true, then the $source name is written to the CSV (but not the full source object that $source refers to).
-This must be true if you have multiple devices that emit the same signalk path and you want to see both.

-- __Directory__: The local directory where CSV files will be written.
+- __Directory__: The local directory where the json files will be written.

-- __Update Interval__: The frequency with which we will fetch the full state of signalk, in other words, the "width" of the columns in the CSV.
+- __Update Interval__: The frequency with which we will fetch the full state of signalk, in other words, the minimum time between data points in the output file

-- __Write Interval__: The frequency with which the CSV file is closed and a new one is rotated in.
-In other words, the number of columns in the CSV.
+- __Publish Interval__: The frequency with which the json file is closed and a new one is rotated in.
+In other words, the maximum time span encompassed in a single file.

 - __Filter List__: Controls what signalk paths are published, the list either contains glob patterns describing the paths that should be included or excluded from publishing, for example, you might publish `"environment.*"`.

-- __S3 Bucket__: You may optionally publish the produced CSVs to S3.
+- __S3 Bucket__: You may optionally publish the produced files to S3.
 If this has a value, it is the bucket to be published to.
 If this is set, then the local files are deleted after being successfully written to S3.